danishpeer/nike-ui/README.md

 # Nike UI/UX

-This is learner project and has been developed using react and tailwind css.
+This is a learner project and has been developed using react and tailwind css.

 ## Getting Started